ymc-thzi/clickspark.js/README.md

 ## Independent particle binding (default particle effect)

-use jQuery to fire clickspark indipendently for example like this:
+use jQuery to fire ClickSpark independently for example like this:

 ```javascript
 $(document).ready(function () {